Applied anthropology research methods: Background and history

-Other notable anthropologists made contributions to early modern anthropology like Bronislaw Malinowski, Margaret Mead, and Ruth Benedict.
-Malinowski studies contributed the functional theory or functionalism, which is the idea that no matter the culture or civilization societal institutions exist to help the individual meet their needs.
-Margaret Mead contributed to the idea of cultural determinism, which is the idea that culture shapes the way one thinks and behaves.
-Ruth Benedict contributed to the theory of cultural relativism by writing "Patterns of Culture" which elaborated on the idea that each culture is unique and can be fully understood if one studies a culture as a whole.
+Other anthropologists made contributions to early modern anthropology, like Bronislaw Malinowski, Margaret Mead, and Ruth Benedict.
+Malinowski's studies contributed the functional theory or functionalism, which is the idea that no matter the culture or civilization, societal institutions exist to help the individual meet their needs.
+Mead contributed to the idea of cultural determinism, which is the idea that culture shapes the way one thinks and behaves.
+Benedict contributed to the theory of cultural relativism by writing "Patterns of Culture" which elaborated on the idea that each culture is unique and can be fully understood if one studies a culture as a whole.

 Research methods

 Policy research

 Policy research, a research method used by applied anthropologists, uses ethnographic research to make suggestions about policies to policy-makers.
 Policy research also involves the use of press conferences or workshops to bring in individuals from communities to enlighten them on policy information.
 The policy information at these workshops or press conferences usually explain the effects of the policies and how it will affect the individuals involved.
 However, suggesting ways to execute policies and providing ethnographical data is as far as an applied anthropologist can go.